 Building customer empathy involves a deep understanding of the problems and realities of the people you are designing for.

 Building customer empathy is the first stage in the design thinking process.
 IDEO’s Human-Centered Design Toolkit defines empathy in design thinking as a deep understanding of the problems and realities of the people you are designing for.
-The empathizing stage is a research process that involves learning about customer challenges and discovering their unexpressed needs to better explain or justify their digital behavior.
-The empathizing stage involves observing and engaging with the people the product is intended for, as well as experiencing their physical environment.
+The empathy stage involves learning about customer challenges and discovering their unexpressed needs to explain their digital behavior better.
+This stage involves observing and engaging with the people the product is intended for and experiencing their physical environment.

-The second stage of the design thinking process focuses on the definition of a relevant and actionable problem statement, which guides the strategic design direction of the project.
-Problem Definition requires product teams to compound all of the user research findings from the empathize stage in the design thinking process.
+The second stage of the design thinking process focuses on defining a relevant and actionable problem statement, which guides the strategic design direction of the project.
+Problem Definition requires product teams to compound all user research findings from the empathize stage in the design thinking process.

-Concerning developing an MVP, the product should focus on a single or limited set of problems customers are experiencing.
+Concerning developing an MVP, the product should focus on a single or limited set of the problems customers experience.
 Honing in on a small set of problems will help establish a concentrated problem statement.
-This approach enables the product team to set specific success criteria, as well as clear objectives for the next stage of the design thinking process: Ideation.
+This approach enables the product team to set specific success criteria and clear objectives for the next stage of the design thinking process: Ideation.

 An appropriate problem statement needs to be:

-The problem definition is the process of collecting and organizing customer research data from the empathize stage to accurately interpret the challenges customers face when using the product and their emotional reactions to the UX design.
+Problem definition is collecting and organizing customer research data from the empathize stage to accurately interpret the challenges customers face when using the product and their emotional reactions to the UX design.

 The ideation stage in design thinking is when product teams throw ideas around.
-The goal is to produce as many ideas as possible and inspire new ways of thinking about those ideas.
+The goal is to produce as many ideas as possible and inspire new ways of thinking.
 From there, the team can narrow down the list to the most realistic, high-quality, and innovative ideas.

 During ideation, the net is cast wide to get past the apparent methods for solving customer problems and invent more refined, logical, and satisfying solutions to the challenges affecting the customer’s impression of the product.
 Overall, ideation helps product teams: